-- Financial authority regarding participation rests with the Director of Athletics.
+- Final authority regarding participation rests with the Director of Athletics.

-- The Director of Athletics may refer hardship cases to the Assistant Athletic Director for Compliance.
-Medical hardship cases deal only with seasons or competition and must receive final approval by the Northern Sun Intercollegiate Conference staff.
+- The Director of Athletics may refer hardship cases to the Associate Athletic Director for Compliance.
+Medical hardship cases deal only with seasons or competition and must receive final approval from the Northern Sun Intercollegiate Conference or Great Lakes Intercollegiate Athletic Conference staff.

 - The university does not provide special insurance coverage for athletes.
 Student-athletes assume the risks associated with competition and practice.